mdrideout/junjo-server-deployment-example/README.md

 # Exit the vi text editor with escape key, then type :wq to save and quit

 # Pull the latest Junjo Server images and launch the docker compose configuration in detached mode so it runs in the background
+# This will start all of the services
 $ docker compose pull && docker compose up -d --build

+# Create & Set the Junjo Server API Key
+# 1. Access the frontend and create an API key.
+# 2. Edit the .env file again and set the JUNJO_SERVER_API_KEY
+# 3. Restart the Junjo Server
+$ docker compose down && docker compose up -d --build

 # List containers
 $ docker container ls